kinochi/b2l/README.md

 $ make
 ```

-You will see 'bin' directory generated in main directory with the executable
+You will see `bin` directory generated in main directory with the executable

 ## License